-- 1) 6-month median, daily maximum, and instantaneous maximum objectives for 21 chemicals and chemical characteristics, including total residual chlorine and chronic toxicity, for the protection of marine aquatic life. - 2) 30-day average objectives for 20 non-carcinogenic chemicals for the protection of human health. - 3) 30-day average objectives for 42 carcinogenic chemicals for the protection of human health. - 4) Daily maximum objectives for acute and chronic toxicity. - 4.
-Expression of WQBELS
+1) 6-month median, daily maximum, and instantaneous maximum objectives for 21 chemicals and chemical characteristics, including total residual chlorine and chronic toxicity, for the protection of marine aquatic life.

+- 2) 30-day average objectives for 20 non-carcinogenic chemicals for the protection of human health. - 3) 30-day average objectives for 42 carcinogenic chemicals for the protection of human health. - 4) Daily maximum objectives for acute and chronic toxicity. - 4.
+Expression of WQBELs

-NPDES regulations at 40 CFR 122.45(d) require that all permit limits for POTWs be expressed, unless impracticable, as both average monthly and average weekly effluent limits (AMEL and AWEL).
-This Order contains WQBELs that are based on water quality objectives contained in the California Ocean Plan that are expressed as six-month median, maximum daily, and instantaneous maximum water quality objectives; the implementation provision of the Ocean Plan provides procedures for developing six-month median, maximum daily, and instantaneous maximum effluent limitation from the water quality objectives.
-The Ocean Plan does not provide procedures for deriving monthly and weeklyaverage effluent limitations from the water quality objectives, and other technically- and statistically-sound procedures are not available for deriving statistically-equivalent monthlyaverage and weekly-average effluent limitations from the COP objectives that would satisfy the six-month median, maximum daily, and instantaneous maximum objectives simultaneously.
-Consequently, this Order does not express effluent limitations in terms of only monthly and week averages but contains effluent limitations (and performance goals) derived directly from the water quality objectives according to the implementation procedures of the Ocean Plan.
-For similar reasons, effluent limitations and performance goals for constituents with water quality objectives expressed as a 30-day average are only provided as an Average Monthly effluent limitation but not also as a weekly average limitation.
+NPDES regulations at 40 CFR 122.45(d) require that all permit limitseffluent limitations for POTWs be expressed, unless impracticable, as both average monthly and average weekly effluent limits (AMEL and AWEL).-.-This Order contains WQBELs that are based on water quality objectives contained in the California Ocean Plan, and approved by US EPA, that are expressed as six-month median, maximum daily, and instantaneous maximum water quality objectives for a given constituent; the implementation provision of the Ocean Plan provides procedures for developing six-month median, maximum daily, and instantaneous maximum effluent limitation from the water quality objectives.
+The Ocean Plan does not provide procedures for deriving monthly and weekly-average effluent limitations from the water quality objectives, and other technically- and statistically-sound procedures are not available for deriving statistically-equivalent monthly-average and weekly-average effluent limitations from the COP objectives that would satisfy the six-month median, maximum daily, and instantaneous maximum objectives simultaneously.
+Consequently, this Order does not express effluent limitations in terms of only monthly and weekly averages but contains effluent limitations (and performance goals) derived directly from the water quality objectives according to the implementation procedures of the Ocean Plan.
+Performance goals, discussed in more detail in Fact Sheet Sections IV.C and IV.E, are expressed in a similar manner as WQBELs as described above -For similar reasons, effluent limitations and performance goals for constituents with water quality objectives expressed as a 30-day average only or as a maximum daily only are only provided as an Average Monthly effluent limitation or as a maximum daily effluent limitation, respectively, but and not also as a monthly and weekly average limitations.